Do you ever get the niggling feeling that you need to rename your business?

 7. You hardly ever hear anyone say, “I like your name.”
 Remember, no matter what industry you’re in, no matter who your target market is, you’re dealing with human beings, and our first reaction to a brand is emotional, not rational.
 When your name connects emotionally, you’ll start a conversation with customers that can include your rational reasons why they should buy.

 8. When strangers at an industry conference read the name of your company on your badge, they rarely ask you for more information about what you do.
 A brand name’s primary role is to pique interest and allude to a brand promise or differentiator.
 It should be short, memorable and attention-getting.
 Your generic descriptor —i.e., the product you make, the service you offer, etc.—can do the heavy lifting of explaining what you’re selling.
 And remember that literal, descriptive names can be difficult to trademark, and they’re often similar to competitors’ names.

 9. You’d like to launch a new offering in a different category.
 Don’t fall into the line extension trap.
 Unless your new product is very closely linked to your current offering, you’re better off developing a new name and brand story than creating a line extension.
 Protect your current brand perceptions while staking out new territory with a new brand.

 10. Your brand name is limiting your business opportunities.
 New companies are often named after what they do, where they’re located or who they were founded by.
 This type of name is easy to outgrow.
 If your brand name no longer reflects your aspirations or desired competitive positioning, you need a new name.

 What about timing?
 When should you rename your business?
-I’ll cover that my next post.
+More in my next post.